stephan-strate/teamspeak-league-update/README.md

 BOTCHANNELID= { Channel where the bot is reachable }
 REGION= { Region you want to setup your bot for }
 ```
-We recommend your MySQL database to be only reachable localy, to avoid problems.
+We recommend your MySQL database to be only reachable **localy**, to avoid problems.
 <br />
 <br />